sindresorhus/sindresorhus.github.com/_apps/heic-converter.md

 #### Why is this free without ads?

 I just enjoy making Mac apps.
-I earn money on other apps.
-Consider leaving a nice review.
+Consider leaving a nice review on the App Store.

 <br>